anthonyjoeseph/spectacles-ts/blog-post.md

 );
 ```

-It's a bit easier to read in this order - the number is parsed, then rounded, then converted back into a string
+It's a bit easier to read in this format.
+We start with a string, then it's parsed into a number, then rounded, and then converted back into a string.
+It almost looks like a bulleted list!

 ## Why use pipe for spectacles